Glamping vs camping – which would you choose?

 • You don’t get quite the same back-to-nature experience

-If you’re reading this, you’re most likely on team camping.
+If you’re reading this on RV Daily, you’re most likely on team camping.
 As much as I love a glamping getaway, nothing beats that liberating feeling you get when you’re truly in the wilderness, fending for yourself.
 Ok, maybe I sound a little dramatic.
 But seriously, there’s a sense of accomplishment that comes with camping.
 Plus, I find I breathe a little deeper when I camp.
 It allows you to tune into your surroundings and let go.

 The pros and cons of camping